eduuh/learning/datastructuresandAlgorithms/ProblemSolvingProcess.md

 }
 ```

-Checking if the char is an alphanumerics with a reqular expression.
-In my opininon may not be the most efficient solution to check if a character is number or a letter.
+Checking if the char is an alphanumerics with a regular expression.
+In my opinion may not be the most efficient solution to check if a character is number or a letter.
 I have heard that the performance varies depending on what you are doing , the browser you are in.
-I read that chrome had issues wih reqular experssion.
+I read that chrome had issues with regular expression.

-From something i read on ASci character.
+From something I read on ASCII character.
 The character are usually in a range of characters and with that we can use mathematical comparison to check if its a valid character.

 ```javascript
 // a- 97 z-122